 Until around 30 years ago, doctors would uniformly prescribe penicillin for the treatment for gonorrhoea; however this changed to cefixime when a number of penicillin-resistant strains began to develop.
 With the emergence of more resilient strains in recent years, doctors now often employ a combination-approach to treatment, consisting of more than one antibiotic agent.

-Currently, the first line treatment for gonorrhea in the UK is a one-off antibiotic injection given in combination with a tablet.
+Currently, best (sometimes called first line) treatment for gonorrhea in the UK is a one-off antibiotic injection given in combination with a tablet.
 The injection, however, which is commonly administered into the buttock or thigh, can only be issued by a trained medical professional.
 This means that the antibiotic injection for gonorrhea is not available to buy online for you to administer yourself.

 Please note that when taking this treatment you will need to refrain from having sex until you have been re-tested after finishing the course, and have cleared the infection.